 It’s Good, Except It Sucks is a movie by movie – and television series by television series – hurtle through the Marvel Cinematic Universe, hosted by Tim Worthington with a series of superpowered guests.

 This time we’re heading into the Multiverse for a look at Blade II, released in 2002, and joining Tim for a chat about Eric Brooks finding that those raving vampires are still keeping him up all night is book reviewer Joanne Sheppard.
-What will they find to say about why vampires are apparently so obsessed with governance, whether Luke Goss is the name of the scientist or the monster and Salt’n’Pepa’s Casting Agency Inc., and what does any of this have to do with Wesley Snipes not watching enough football?
+What will they find to say about why vampires are apparently so obsessed with structures of governance, whether Luke Goss is the name of the scientist or the monster and Salt’n’Pepa’s Casting Agency Inc., and what does any of this have to do with Wesley Snipes not watching enough football?
 Get listening and find out!

 You can follow Joanne on Twitter at @RedSkyAtNight.